jdkandersson/flake8-docstrings-complete/README.md

 * `DCO001`: docstring missing on a function.
 * `DCO002`: function has one or more arguments and the docstring does not have an arguments section.
+* `DCO003`: function with no arguments and the docstring has  an arguments section.
-* `DCO003`: function has one or more arguments not described in the docstring.
+* `DCO004`: function has one or more arguments not described in the docstring.

 ### Fix DCO001